 With a global career spanning over 50 years, Bob worked primarily in the transportation sector where he led environmental assessments, planning, design, and construction management of roads, bridges, rail, transit, and airport projects.
-He is an ASCE President Emeritus, is completing a 3-year term as the President of the United Engineering Foundation (UEF) and working part-time as an Executive Vice President at Arcadis.
+He is an ASCE President-Emeritus, a past President of the United Engineering Foundation (UEF) and works part-time as an Executive Vice President at Arcadis.

 Bob has been in many volunteer leadership roles, including serving as a founding governor and officer of ASCE's Transportation and Development Institute, Chair of the ASCE Technical Region Board of Governors, and a member of the ASCE Board of Direction.
-He is currently a Trustee of UEF.
-Being involved and giving back to the civil engineering profession as a volunteer, and a donor, helps Bob spread his message that civil engineering “is a wonderful profession…[that] offers so many opportunities to grow in new directions.”
+Being involved and giving back to the civil engineering profession as a volunteer, and philanthropist, helps Bob spread his message that civil engineering “is a wonderful profession…[that] offers so many opportunities to grow in new directions.”

 Throughout his career, Bob has been an ambassador for the civil engineering profession – meeting and talking with members of the public, students and society at large, educating them about the role civil engineers play in protecting the health, safety and welfare of the public.

 “I’ve had a great career that has been both fulfilling and meaningful.
 Civil engineers do more than any other profession to keep people safe and healthy by providing clean drinking water, proper waste disposal and treatment, and safe transportation systems.
 We prevent problems while other professions treat problems after people experience them.
 It is a wonderful people-serving profession.”